Chris Webb Email & Phone Number

 Researching and producing a research manuscript which surveyed the 'VD epidemic' faced by the Canadian military in both the First and Second World War.
 Identifying collections from local, private and national archives and surveying the social history behind public health and social hygiene campaigns.

-Chris Webb Skills
+Chris Webb education

-Frequently Asked Questions about Chris Webb
+Frequently asked questions about Chris Webb

 What company does Chris Webb work for?

-Chris Webb works for Let's Make Culture
+Chris Webb works for Let's Make Culture.

 What is Chris Webb's email address?